Leaf plate

 Dried pattal made from leaves of genus Bauhinia variegata.

 Leaf plates are eating plates, bowls or trenchers made with broad leaves, particularly in India and Nepal.
 In India they are known as Patravali, Pattal, Vistaraku, Vistar or Khali; in Nepal, as Tapari (Nepali: टपरी).
 They are mainly made from sal, dhak, bauhinia or banyan tree leaves.
 They can be made in circular shape, by stitching 6 to 8 leaves with tiny wooden sticks (in Nepal, with fine bamboo sticks called sinkaa).
 Food is served on both fresh and dried pattal.
 It is popular during traditional meals, festivals and in temples.
-Its manufacture is a cottage industry in India and Nepal where women work on weaving them at home as part of the cottage industry.
+Its production is a cottage industry in India and Nepal where women manufacture them at home.

 Etymology

-The word Patravali is derived from Sanskrit word Patra; a term used for both leaf and vessels or utensils.
+Patravali, a common name for leaf plates in South Asia, is derived from the Sanskrit word Patra; a term used for both leaf and vessels or utensils.
 The word Patravali literally translates to "made of leaf".